anishsmc/mebankanishcodechallenge/README.md

 java -jar codechallenge-0.0.1-SNAPSHOT-jar-with-dependencies.jar <absolute-path-to-input-csv>
 ```

+**Note:** The program assumes there are no headers in the CSV file.
+Data starts at Line 1.

 The program takes a CSV list of transactions as input specified in the challenge requirements.

 Once run, the program requests User Input: